RbtsEvrwhr-Riley/CellSol/website/content/cellsol-equipment/antennas.md

 Most of our data for LoRa antennas have come from the results of Mark Zachmann on his blog here: https://medium.com/home-wireless/testing-lora-antennas-at-915mhz-6d6b41ac8f1d

 We have only been the 85mm copper wire and stock LoRa32 antennas ourselves so far.
-Please reach out to us if you are testing other antennas!
+Please [reach out to us](mailto:cellsol@robots-everywhere.com) if you are testing other antennas!
+We would love to hear from you, and see your network implementations.

 ## With a Ground Plane (Monopoles)